Rate-Induced Tipping to Metastable Zombie Fires: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, we obtain two kinds of results.
 First, we demonstrate that sufficiently fast atmospheric warming can cause R-tipping to a subsurface hot metastable state in bioactive peat soils, using a conceptual process-based ODE model with realistic soil parameter values and contemporary climate patterns.
 This gives rise to the hypothesis that such R-tipping is a main cause of ``Zombie fires" observed in peatlands, that disappear from the surface, smoulder underground during the winter, and ``come back to life" in the spring.
-Second, we recognise that such R-tipping is a nonautonomous instability that occurs due to crossing an elusive quasithreshold in the phase space of a multiple timescale dynamical system, and thus cannot be explained by traditional autonomous stability theory.
-Therefore, to understand the underlying dynamical mechanisms, we provide a mathematical framework that is underpinned by a compactification technique for asymptotically autonomous dynamical systems and concepts from geometric singular perturbation theory, such as slow manifolds, canard trajectories and folded singularities, and use the conceptual soil-carbon model as an illustrative example.
-This explains R-tipping to the hot metastable state in the soil-carbon model and, more generally, identifies generic cases of R-tipping due to crossing a quasithreshold.
-Furthermore, it shows that a quasithreshold gives rise to critical ranges of the rate of change of the external input rather than isolated critical rates, and reveals new types of quasithresholds.
+Second, we recognise that such R-tipping is a nonautonomous instability that occurs due to crossing an elusive quasithreshold in the phase space of a multiple-timescale dynamical system, and thus cannot be explained by traditional autonomous stability theory.
+Therefore, to understand the underlying dynamical mechanisms, we provide a mathematical framework that is underpinned by a compactification technique for asymptotically autonomous dynamical systems and concepts from geometric singular perturbation theory, such as slow manifolds, canard trajectories and folded singularities.
+This {\sw framework} explains R-tipping to the hot metastable state in the soil-carbon system and, more generally, identifies generic cases of {\sw tracking-tipping transitions} due to crossing a quasithreshold.
+Furthermore, {\sw we show} that a quasithreshold gives rise to critical ranges of the rate of change of the external input rather than isolated critical rates, and reveal new types of quasithresholds.
 These results pose two types of challenges for future research.